 For the first four years of the conflict, the international community viewed a negotiated resolution of the conflict as the way to protect Syria’s civilians.
 The failure of the Geneva II negotiations in early 2014 made clear, however, that the fighting is unlikely to end anytime soon and that Syrian civilians will continue to be at risk for some time to come.

-In addition to protecting civilians, there is also a critical need for assistance to the more than four million Syrians seeking refuge in neighboring countries.
+In addition to protecting civilians, there is also a critical need for assistance to the more than five million Syrians seeking refuge in neighboring countries.
 More than two-thirds of Syrian refugee children are unable to attend school, often because they are performing long, arduous, and even dangerous labor to support their families.
 The conditions they must cope with make them vulnerable to recruitment to engage in combat, terrorism, or criminal activities.

 “While both a political solution and humanitarian assistance are imperative, no agreement to resolve the crisis will be sustainable if it does not prioritize civilian protection.”